huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 * a client receives a different number of responses on a stream than expected (e.g. multiple responses to a query for an A record)
 * a client receives a STOP_SENDING request
+* the maximum number of dangling streams exceeds the limits set by the implementation (see {{stream-mapping-and-usage}})
 * an implementation receives a message containing the edns-tcp-keepalive EDNS(0) Option {{!RFC7828}} (see
   {{resource-management-and-idle-timeout-values}})